paoloemilioselva/simpleusdview/README.md

     - `pip install pyopengl`
   - OPTIONAL:
     - `Renderman 25.2` (non-commercial) (if you want it as renderer in your standalone app)

+Pixar's OpenUSD configuration embedded:
+- Just like the previous configuration, but this will also install all the dependencies to use a localised openusd build for a redistributable app.
+- Note this will create about 300MB of data in the output install bin folder.

 SideFX's Houdini/Solaris HUSD configuration:
 - `Houdini-20.0.547` (Education License is fine)